kansiris/audioeditor/README.md

 # daem-on/audio
 A JavaScript audio visualizer using Electron, PixiJS and WebAudio
 ### Usage
-Build with Electron, and include assets in the same directory as app.js.
-Assets should be named *logo1*, *logo2* etc. and *back1*, *back2*, etc. Edit app.js to add capacity for more images.
-Start the app with the desired input device selected as default in the operating system's audio inputs panel.
+Build with Electron, and include assets in *usr* directory.
+Assets should be named *logo1*, *logo2* etc. and *back1*, *back2*, etc. Start the app with the desired input device selected as default in the operating system's audio inputs panel.
 Control the application with the keys listed under *controls*.
 ### Controls
 | Key | Description |
 | ---- | ---- |